ElenaCKay/CICD/README.md

 ## Adding webhooks and automation in Jenkins

 1. Add public key to github.
-To add a key go to the app repo, settings, deploy key, add key, paste the key into it and give it a name.
+To add a key go to the app repo, settings, deploy key, add key, paste the key into it and give it a name. **Blocker** Make sure to add write access!
 2. Click on New Item
 3. Give the job a name and select Freestyle project
 4. Add description and select discard old builds.
 Give max # of builds to keep 3.